Lisa Whelchel: Writing

-Whelchel has written ten books on motherhood, child discipline, adult friendships, homeschooling, and finding Jesus through the development of holiday traditions.
-Additional topics from a spiritual point of view include prayer and wisdom.
-She is the bestselling author of So You're Thinking About Homeschooling and The Facts of Life (and Other Lessons My Father Taught Me).
+Whelchel has written books on motherhood, child discipline, adult friendships, homeschooling, and spirituality, including books on prayer and wisdom.
+She is the author of So You're Thinking About Homeschooling and The Facts of Life (and Other Lessons My Father Taught Me).
+In the latter book, she also discussed her career and experiences with body image.

+In 2026, Whelchel began writing a Substack.
+On the Substack, she described plans to discuss both her career and her various spiritual experiences, including attending a 30-day silent retreat, ayahuasca ceremonies, and walking the Camino de Santiago, as well as reflections on how her religious beliefs have changed over time.

+In a 2026 interview where she discussed her Substack topics, Whelchel shared that, following her divorce, she began reevaluating the fundamentalist evangelical beliefs that had shaped much of her adult life.
+Her views were further influenced by gay Christians close to her, whose exclusion within the church she came to see as incompatible with her understanding of faith and love.
+She later described the transition as a shift from externally imposed religious expectations toward a more personal, conscience-led spirituality.

 Survivor

 On August 20, 2012, Whelchel was announced as a contestant in Survivor: Philippines as a member of the Tandang tribe.
 She joined retired Major League Baseball star Jeff Kent as one of the season's two "celebrity" contestants.
 As a former television star, Welchel elected to keep her true identity a secret from the other contestants, many of whom were too young to have watched The Facts of Life during its original run and thus would not have recognized her.
-Michael Skupin and Jonathan Penner, who were around Whelchel's age, as well as eventual winner Denise Stapley, were the only ones to recognize her as "Blair Warner".
+Michael Skupin and Jonathan Penner, who were around Whelchel's age, as well as eventual winner Denise Stapley, were the only ones to recognize her as "Blair Warner."

-On November 14, 2012, Whelchel announced via her Twitter account that she was suffering from West Nile fever and had been advised by her doctor that recovery would take approximately one year.
+On November 14, 2012, Whelchel announced that she was suffering from West Nile fever and had been advised by her doctor that recovery would take approximately one year.
 She did not specify whether she had contracted the arbovirus while in the Philippines shooting Survivor.

 On December 16, 2012, Whelchel made it to the Final Tribal Council, where fellow contestant and jury member Jonathan Penner revealed to the rest of the jury that she was a former child star.
 In the end, she received one jury vote from RC Saint-Amour and tied with returning contestant Michael Skupin for runner-up, both losing to eventual winner Denise Stapley.
 She was also voted the Sprint Player of the Season, winning $100,000 by a margin of about .7 percent against Malcolm Freberg.

 Hosting duties

 On January 14, 2013, Whelchel co-hosted several episodes of The Jeff Probst Show with Survivor host, Jeff Probst.

-In April 2019, Whelchel hosted a The Facts of Life marathon on the MeTV television network, as a lead-in for a preview of her series Collector's Call that debuted later that year and will be in Season 6 slated to begin in 2025.
+In 2019, Whelchel began hosting the MeTV series, Collector's Call.
+In April of that same year, Whelchel hosted a The Facts of Life marathon on the MeTV television network, as a lead-in for a preview of the series.
+As of 2026, the show is in its seventh season.